 - Tracks the sleep with light vs deep and uses multiple sensors to track accurate results.

 - Longer Battery Life of up to 7 days with one and half hour charging cycle.

 - Jawbone companion app for its activity monitors is one of the best apps.

 - Requires its own Charger to charge the battery.

-If you are looking for a fitness tracker which can add some style to your fashionable outfit along with accurate activity tracking and can advise you about your activities, the Jawbone UP3 should be your first choice.
-Jawbone used its all experience and all the modern trends to bring Jawbone UP3 fitness tracker in the market.
+If you are looking for an activity tracker that can add some style to your fashionable outfit along with accurate activity tracking and can advise you about your activities, the Jawbone UP3 should be your first choice.
+Jawbone used its all experience and all the modern trends to bring the Jawbone UP3 activity tracker into the market.
 And after its last firmware update, the Jawbone UP3 has become more accurate with additional features.

-On the other hand, you can easily disappoint with the Jawbone UP3 because of the lack of some important features like real-time heart rate monitoring and GPS tracking which are becoming standards more and more in all the best fitness trackers.
+On the other hand, you can easily disappoint with the Jawbone UP3 because of the lack of some important features like real-time heart rate monitoring and GPS tracking which are becoming standards more and more in all the best activity monitors.
 Similarly, the Jawbone UP3 is also not waterproofed so you can not wear it in showers or when swimming.

 When talking about the companion app of the Jawbone UP3, you will find it one of the best apps in the competition.
 It provides all the necessary details along with charts and graphs which are easier to read and understand.

 Fitbit One is among the best clip-on is available in the market.
 Elegant design and Fitbit Community make it NO. 1 choice for the clip-on lovers.

 - Difficult to configure settings like Wireless Syncing.